Jan Zamoyski: In opposition to the throne

-In 1594 Zamoyski once again failed to stop a Tatar incursion in the southern borders.
+In 1594, Zamoyski once again failed to stop a Tatar incursion on the southern borders.
 The next year was much more successful, as in Moldavia in 1595 he was victorious in the Battle of Cecora, and helped hospodar Ieremia Movilă (Jeremi Mohyła) gain the throne.
-In 1600 he fought against Michael the Brave (Michał Waleczny, Mihai Viteazul), hospodar of Wallachia and the new Prince of Transylvania, who had conquered Moldavia a few months earlier.
-He defeated him on the Bukova (Bucovu) and restored Ieremia to the throne.
-He also helped his brother, Simion Movilă to become brief ruler of Wallachia, thus spreading the influence of the Commonwealth to the Central Danube.
+In 1600, he fought against Michael the Brave (Michał Waleczny, Mihai Viteazul), hospodar of Wallachia and the new Prince of Transylvania, who had conquered Moldavia a few months earlier.
+He defeated him at Bukova (Bucovu) and restored Ieremia to the throne.
+He also helped his brother, Simion Movilă, to become a brief ruler of Wallachia, thus spreading the influence of the Commonwealth to the Central Danube.

 In 1600 and 1601 Zamoyski took part in the war against Sweden commanding the Commonwealth forces in Livonia (Inflanty).
 At the same time he was a vocal opponent of that war on the political scene.
 In 1600 he recaptured several strongholds from the Swedes and a year later captured Wolmar on 19 December 1601 Fellin on 16 May 1602, and Bialy Kamien on 30 September 1602.
 The rigours of the campaign, however, placed a strain on his health, and he resigned the command.

-At the Sejm of 1603 Zamoyski led opposition to the governance reforms proposed by Sigismund; seeing in them intentions of transforming the Commonwealth into an absolute monarchy.
+At the Sejm of 1603, Zamoyski led opposition to the governance reforms proposed by Sigismund, seeing in them intentions of transforming the Commonwealth into an absolute monarchy.
 Later, he also opposed Sigismund's plans to intervene in the civil war plaguing Muscovy (the Time of Troubles and the Dymitriads).
 He clashed with Sigismund for the final time during the Sejm of January 1605.

 Zamoyski died suddenly on 3 June 1605, due to a stroke.
 His fortune was inherited by his single son, Tomasz Zamoyski.